deepflowio/deepflow/server/agent_config/README.md

 Set the command name of the DPDK application, eBPF will automatically locate and trace packets for data collection.

-Example: In the command line `/usr/bin/mydpdk`, it can be set as `command: mydpdk`
+Example: In the command line `/usr/bin/mydpdk`, it can be set as `command: mydpdk`, and set `inputs.cbpf.special_network.dpdk.source = eBPF`

 In scenarios where DPDK acts as the vhost-user backend, data exchange between the virtual machine and the DPDK application occurs through virtqueues (vrings). eBPF can automatically hook into the vring interface without